Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Only in VPC.
 - [ ] Only in certain regions.

 ### Which of the following items are required to allow an application deployed on an EC2 instance to write data to a DynamoDB table?
 Assume that no security keys are allowed to be stored on the EC2 instance.
-(Choose 2 answers)
+(Choose 3 answers)

 - [x] Create an IAM Role that allows write access to the DynamoDB table.
-- [ ] Add an IAM Role to a running EC2 instance.
+- [x] Add an IAM Role to a running EC2 instance.
 - [ ] Create an IAM User that al lows write access to the Dynamo DB table.
 - [ ] Add an IAM User to a running EC2 instance.
 - [x] Launch an EC2 Instance with the IAM Role included in the launch configuration.